 Although ad copy might appear to be difficult to gauge, an ad’s performance can be measured numerically using web analytics.
 So arriving at great-performing ad copy can become a systematic process.

-However, there is good news: even though the quality of ad copy appears to be subjective — in the digital world — everything can be quantified, measured, and optimized.
+Even though the quality of ad copy appears to be subjective — in the digital world — everything can be quantified, measured, and optimized.
 So arriving at great ad copy need not be a mystery.

 More: Pending on our blog